wongsitu/Project-Wayfare/README.md

 ### Using JWTs with Passport in a MERN app

-Passport allows you to store the user object in request instead of in sessions.
-Upon the log in request, the server will create a token and pass it to the browser in the HTTP response.
-The token is saved to local storage.
+Passport allows you to store the user object in requests instead of in session cookies.
+Upon the log-in request, the server will create a token and pass it to the browser in the HTTP response.
+The token is saved to local storage in the browser.

 When the user wants to access a route that requires authorization, the client will send a JWT with the request to the server.
-Since the server has the secret key to decode the JWT, it can (a) verify that the JWT has the right signature to ensure that the JWT originally came from that server, and (b) verify the user and then perform the action.
+Since the server has the secret key to decode the JWT, it can (a) verify that the JWT has the right signature to ensure that the JWT originally came from that server, and (b) verify the user and then perform the action that needed authorization.

 ### Additional Resources on JWTs:
 - https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec